vitessio/website/content/en/docs/23.0/user-guides/schema-changes/ddl-strategy-flags.md

   For example, say `--force-cut-over-after=2h`, and that the migration takes `7h` to run.
 Say there is constant workload/locking that prevents the migration from cutting over.
 The first cut-over attempt takes place at the end of the `7h` run, and fails due to lock wait timeout.
 During the next 2 hours there will be multiuple additional attempt to cut-over, and say they all continue to fail.
 At the `2h` mark (`9h` since starting the migration), give or take, Vitess runs a cut-over that `KILL`s existing queries and transactions on the table.
 This is likely to make the cut-over successful.
 Should this still fail, Vitess will continue to forcefully `KILL` queries and transactions in all additional cut-over attempts.

   The flag also works for migrations eligible for `INSTANT` DDL (see `--prefer-instant-ddl`).
-The same logic that `KILL`s queries and transaction is applied on the migrated table just before issuing the `ALTER TABLE ...
+The same logic that `KILL`s queries and transactions is applied on the migrated table just before issuing the `ALTER TABLE ...
 ALGORITHM=INSTANT` statement.

   See also [forcing a migration cut-over](../audit-and-control/#forcing-a-migration-cut-over)